AmanuelT29/Reset-Password-via-PowerShell/README.md

 ## Objective

-In this small project, I will demonstrate how to reset a user password using PowerShell.
+In this project, I will demonstrate how to reset a user password using PowerShell.
 I will take on the role of an admin named **Phillip** and reset the password for a user named **Sophie**.

 The process involves two main steps: